Lymington New Forest Hospital

-Lymington New Forest Hospital is a community hospital in Lymington, Hampshire.
-It is managed by the Southern Health NHS Foundation Trust.
+Lymington New Forest Hospital is a community hospital in Lymington, Hampshire, run by the Hampshire and Isle of Wight Healthcare NHS Foundation Trust.

 History

 The hospital was procured under a Private Finance Initiative contract to replace the old Lymington Hospital in 2004.
 It was designed by Murphy Philipps Architects and constructed by Ryhurst at a cost of £36 million.
 The hospital was opened on 6 February 2007 by Princess Anne.

 The hospital houses a diagnostic treatment centre, several specialist outpatient clinics, two operating theatres, two endoscopy suites, medical and surgical day units, a medical unit including stroke rehabilitation and a surgical ward.
 The radiology department has three radiology rooms, a 1.5T MRI scanner, a 64-slice CT scanner, a DEXA scanner and two ultra sound suites.
 The hospital also has a fluoroscopy unit, which opened in January 2014.